 A short sale involves agreeing with the lender to sell your home for a price less than the remaining balance on your loan.
-In other words, this is similar to a foreclosure sale except that the lender agrees to refrain from pursuing you for any deficiency.
+This is similar to a foreclosure sale except that the lender agrees to refrain from pursuing you for any deficiency.
 Some states prohibit deficiency judgments after short sales by law, while borrowers in other states must arrange with the lender to waive the deficiency.
 (You may want to find out whether your state allows a deficiency judgment after a foreclosure, since going through a foreclosure may be no worse than going through a short sale if your state prohibits a deficiency.)

 Drawbacks of Short Sales

 If you have taken out multiple mortgages to refinance your home, you must get those lenders to agree to the short sale as well.
 There is no reason for them to agree because they get nothing out of the short sale, so people with multiple mortgages usually cannot use this option.